snaptee/SnapteeSDK-iOS-Example/README.md

 **If you are upgrading from older version, make sure that you removed the older library and add all new files to Xcode**

-1) Add Snaptee SDK static library to your project (located in SDK example project, /Frameworks/Snpatee"
+1) Add Snaptee SDK static library to your project (located in SDK example project, "/Frameworks/Snpatee")
 - /Assets/
 - /include/
 - libSnapteeSDKLibrary.a

-2) Add AFNetworking framework (version 2.4.1)
+2) Add AFNetworking framework (version 2.4.1 or above) https://github.com/AFNetworking/AFNetworking
-https://github.com/AFNetworking/AFNetworking

 3) In your app, add the following code to present Snaptee